TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          ->CARRAY

    Description
-         Inserts content in the header-section.
-Could be JavaScripts, meta- tags, other stylesheet references.
+         Inserts content in the head section of the website.
+Could e.g. be Meta tags.

+         While you can also use this to include stylesheet references or JavaScript, you should better use :ref:`page.includeCSS <setup-page-includecss-array>`
+         and :ref:`page.includeJS <setup-page-includejs-array>` for such files.
+         Features like file concatenation and file compression will not work on files, which are included using headerData.

          By default, gets inserted after all the style definitions.